Brady Walkinshaw: Committee assignments

-Grist
+Media career

 On March 7, 2017, Grist named Walkinshaw as its CEO, taking over from founder Chip Giller.
+His tenure ended in 2022.

+Walkinshaw started Noisy Creek, and purchased a number of alt-weekly newspapers published by Index Media, such as The Stranger and Portland Mercury, in July 2024.

 Personal life

 Walkinshaw is of Cuban American descent, and is openly gay.
 Walkinshaw previously worked as a program officer at the Bill & Melinda Gates Foundation.
 He is a graduate of the Princeton School of Public and International Affairs.
-Walkinshaw has served on the boards of Princeton University and The Trust for Public Land.
+Walkinshaw has been on the boards of Princeton University and The Trust for Public Land.